 \subsection{Parameterizing Distributions in Natural Language}

-In our setting, the distribution is parameterized by a textual prompt.
-Formally, we denote this natural language parameterized distribution as $P(x;\theta)$, where $\theta$ captures both the underlying numerical parameter $p$ and the linguistic phrasing of the prompt. \Cref{fig:sampler_prompt_template}(left) shows an example, where \begin{adjustwidth}{-1.5em}{-1.5em} \begin{quote}
+In our setting, a distribution is parameterized by a textual prompt.
+Formally, we denote this natural language parameterized distribution as $P(x;\theta)$, where $\theta$ captures both the underlying numerical parameter $p$ and the linguistic phrasing of the prompt. \Cref{fig:sampler_prompt_template}(left) shows an example, where \begin{adjustwidth}{-1.5em}{-1.5em} \begin{quote} -0.25em

-$P(x;\theta)$ = \emph{``Your task is to generate a sample from the set \{0, 1\}, where the probability of 1 is 0.0.''}. \end{quote} \end{adjustwidth} For the same $p$, different phrasings may lead to different sampling behaviors.
+$P(x;\theta)$ = \emph{``Your task is to generate a sample from the set \{0, 1\}, where the probability of 1 is 0.0.''}. \end{quote} \end{adjustwidth} -0.25em For the same $p$, different phrasings may lead to different sampling behaviors.
 We test several ways of phrasing a Bernoulli distribution, and write $P(x;p)$ for a fix phrasing.
-For each phrasing, we test 101 values of $p\in \{0.0, 0.01, 0.02, \ldots, 1.0\}$.
-For each $p$, we query the LLM 100 times independently with the same prompt, and extract the binary output (i.e., `0' or `1') to form the resulting i.i.d. samples.
+For each phrasing, we test $101$ values of $p\in \{0.0, 0.01, \ldots, 1.0\}$.
+For each $p$, we query the LLM $100$ times independently with the same prompt, and extract the binary output (i.e., `$0$' or `$1$') to form i.i.d. samples.